 - write to the social worker or their manager outlining your concerns.

 This approach is usually the fastest way of resolving an issue.
-The SWRB can only consider concerns about the conduct, competence, or fitness to practice of registered social workers.
+The SWRB can only consider concerns about the conduct, competence, or fitness to practice of social workers.
 We do not usually investigate:

 - employment disputes